ahmadelbaba/HealthyHearts/README.md

 ### **Unsupervised Learning**

 While Supervised Machine Learning can help us predict outcomes based on the different factors in our data set, Unsupervised learning will help us uncover patterns in our data and determine clusters.
-By employing Unsupervised learning, we will atempt to find out whether certain clusters of individuals react to risk factors differently.
-This in trun can be used to further our Supervised learning model accuracy and ultimately taylor our advise and improve the health outcomes of our clustered population.
+By employing Unsupervised learning, we will attempt to find out whether certain clusters of individuals react to risk factors differently.
+This in turn can be used to further our Supervised learning model accuracy and ultimately taylor our advice and improve the health outcomes of our clustered population.

 The team will use Scikit-learn library as well as Plotly and hvPlot to help visualize the outcomes.
 Pandas will be used to pre-process the data.